alpdias/calculos-trabalhistas/README.md

 PT-BR </br>

-Remarks: Program has color coded 'syntax' errors when running In Python IDE, the program was created and used with 100% of its functions in VSCode IDE(Can also be executed at the command terminal).
+Remarks: Program has color coded 'syntax' errors when running In Python IDE, the program was created and used with 100% of its functions in VSCode IDE (can also be executed at the command terminal).

 ----------------------------------------------------------------------------------------------------------------------------------------